Coping With Epilepsy International Society for Neurofeedback and Research

 I've started to incorporate some fruits and veggies into my daily eating.
 This morning I had a smoothie with banana, strawberries, and spinach.
 It was fabulous (granted it didn't look pretty)!
 Most importantly, I had a ton of energy and little to no headaches from the lamictal.

 one thing to remember is certain fruits are extremely high in sugar and yeast loves sugar.
-Yeast can grow out of control and cause a lot of neurologist issues.
+Yeast can grow out of control and cause a lot of neuro issues.
 In addition the sugar can throw off blood sugar levels.

 Just something to think about.